 Accounts receivable for service are recorded when either the asset or revenue recognition criteria have been met.
-Estimates of allowances for uncollectible receivables have not been made within the financial statements; accordingly, no allowance for uncollectible accounts has been established.
+Management periodically reviews the status of all of the accounts receivable balances for collectability and determined that the balances are collectible and an allowance for uncollectible accounts is considered unnecessary.